mrmargolis/robot-vim/README.md

     puts result.buffer_text

 Run a command against a test input file
-    command = "normal G|iTyping some text at the bottom of the file" result = robot.run(:input_file => "examples/input1.txt", :commands => commands)
+    command = "normal G|iTyping some text at the bottom of the buffer" result = robot.run(:input_file => "examples/input1.txt", :commands => commands)
     puts result.buffer_text

 ## The result object
 The result of the RobotVim#run method has the following attributes

--  buffer\_text:  the text of the buffer after the last command
+-  buffer\_text:  the text of the buffer after the last command (not yet implemented)
 -  buffer\_name:  the name of the buffer after the last command (not yet implemented)
 -  cursor\_location:  the curson location after the last command(not yet implemented)

 ## Author
-RobotVim was developed by Matt Margolis | mrmargolis | matt@mattmargolis.net
+RobotVim is developed by Matt Margolis | mrmargolis | matt@mattmargolis.net